-- All remaining natural corridors identified as significant biodiversity features during the environmental assessment stage, must be mapped and identified as "No-Go" areas on the site plans and protected measures must be installed (demarcated); - Except to the extent necessary for the carrying out of the works, no flora may be removed, damaged or disturbed; - Trapping, poisoning and/or shooting of animals is strictly forbidden.
+- All remaining natural corridors identified as significant biodiversity features during the environmental assessment stage, must be mapped and identified as "No-Go" areas on the site plans and protected measures must be installed (demarcated); - Except to the extent necessary for the carrying out of the works, no flora may be removed, damaged or disturbed;

+- Trapping, poisoning and/or shooting of animals is strictly forbidden.
 No domestic pets or livestock are permitted on Site; - Where the use of herbicides, pesticides and other poisonous substances are to be used, the Contractor must submit a Method Statement; - The Contractor may not deface, paint, damage or mark any natural features, if these should occur (e.g. trees, rock formations, buildings, etc.) situated in or around the Site for survey or other purposes unless agreed beforehand with the Engineer and the ECO.
 Any features affected by the Contractor in contravention of this clause must be restored/rehabilitated to the satisfaction of the Engineer and the ECO. - All incidents of harm to any animal or natural vegetation (apart from the agreed upon areas) must be reported to the ECO.

-7.11.6 Protection of flora
+7.10.6 Protection of flora

-A plant rescue and protection plan which allows for the maximum transplant of conservation important species from areas to be transformed should be implemented, if possible.
 Please also refer to the specific recommendations in Section 6.2 above.

 - The areas of vegetation that are to be protected during construction must be demarcated and indicated as "No-Go" areas on a site plan.
-Include the area under the canopy of trees so that tree roots will not be damaged by soil compaction. - All flora identified to be rescued must be removed and placed in an area specifically allocated for these plants to ensure that the necessary care thereof will take place until being relocated and planted in designated areas. - The specialist must also advise and oversee a re-vegetation and habitat rehabilitation plan during the construction and operation of the facility.
-Restoration must be undertaken as soon as possible after completion of construction activities to reduce the amount of habitat converted at any one time and to speed up the recovery to natural habitats. - Also refer to the requirements of the rehabilitation and restoration guidelines (Refer to paragraph 7.11.26).
+Include the area under the canopy of trees so that tree roots will not be damaged by soil compaction. - The specialist must also advise and oversee a re-vegetation and habitat rehabilitation plan during the construction and operation of the facility.
+Restoration must be undertaken as soon as possible after completion of construction activities to reduce the amount of habitat converted at any one time and to speed up the recovery to natural habitats. - Also refer to the requirements of the rehabilitation and restoration guidelines (Refer to paragraph 7.10.26).

-7.11.7 Protection of fauna and Avi-fauna
+7.10.7 Protection of fauna and Avi-fauna